afwalid37-art/Automated-Inventory-Manager/README.md

 python restock.py

+## ⏰ Automated Deployment (Zero-Touch)
+This tool is designed to run silently in the background without human intervention.
+It is configured via **Windows Task Scheduler** to execute automatically on system startup, ensuring managers receive their Telegram alerts and Excel reports the moment they open their laptops.

 *You will see a "✅ Alert sent" confirmation in the terminal and receive a notification on your phone.*

 ## 📸 Screenshots